topolvm/topolvm/e2e/README.md

 make daemonset-lvmd/update-minikube-setting
 ```

-Run the test with the following command.
+Run the tests with the following command.
 You can inspect the Kubernetes cluster using `kubectl` command as well as kind.

 ```console